SimonVerhoeven/archunit-demo/README.md

 Testing your architecture is both an aid to ascertain that the architecture is being implemented consistently and also makes it easier for people onboarding to get a grasp of what that agreed architecture is.

-One of the advantages of ArchUnit is also that it is "just" another test, and does not need any special infrastructure/new language/... it's just plain old Java (or Kotlin) that can be evaluated with a unit testing tool like JUnit.
+One of the advantages of ArchUnit is also that it is "just" another test, and does not need any special infrastructure/new language/...
+It's just plain old Java (or Kotlin) that can be evaluated with a unit testing tool like JUnit.

 Please feel free to clone this repository, so you can easily follow along.